SwampQuinn/alacrity-support-documentation/developer documentation/API reference/smart contract action references/alaio.token.md

 **Type:** void

-Allows from account to transfer to to account the quantity tokens.
-One account is debited and the other is credited with quantity tokens.
+Permits from account to shift to an account the quantity tokens.
+The account is debited and the other is attributed with quantity tokens.

 Parameter Name | Description
 --- | ---